 If you would like to know more about University Libraries, you can read more about us.
 If you would like to know a little more about me, you can click here.
 I am looking forward to our work this year in the Seton Hall community, and to adapting our motto with even more confidence than in years past, “despite hazards, the Library will move forward.”

 Dr. John Buschman

 Dean of University Libraries

-Elizabeth Leonard is the Assistant Dean for Information Technologies and Collection Services.
+Elizabeth Leonard is the Assistant Dean of Information Technologies and Collection Services.
 She holds a MLIS from Rutgers University, a Masters in Urban Planning from Wagner School of Public Service (NYU), and doctoral work in Clinical Psychology with an APA approved program.
-Elizabeth's background spans over a 15 years working in Information Technology and libraries, including stints for NYU, Coach, and the Department of Defense.
+Elizabeth's background spans over 20 years working in the fields of information technology and libraries, including stints with NYU, Coach Leatherware, and the Department of Defense.
 She specializes in project management, systems development, digital librarianship, and library administration.
 Her book, Virtually Embedded: The Librarian in an Online Environment, (with co-editor Erin McCaffrey) was published by ACRL in 2014.
-She is the Vice-President/President-Elect of ACRL-NJ, and has published and presented on the subject of Online Libraries, virtual embedded librarianship, marketing of online library services, and the value of academic libraries.
+She is the past President of ACRL-NJ, and has published and presented on the subject of online libraries, virtual embedded librarianship, marketing of online library services, and the value of academic libraries.